 Yes, I’m talking about one of those teeny tiny pointy “greater than signs” – which represents when something is greater or less than something else.

-I now use that little “greater than sign” with my son (Ari Salmansohn) – to motivate him to be his best self.
-Here’s how this “greater than sign” technique works.
+I now use that little “greater than sign” with my son (Ari Salmansohn) – to motivate him to be his best self – so I don’t have to be a nagging mommy.

 Basically, the “greater than sign” forces my son to become highly aware of his core values and priorities.

-In the example above the greater than sign helped to persuade my son to prioritize the joy of eye to eye contact over the joy of ipad.
+In the example above the greater than sign wound up persuading my son to prioritize the joy of eye to eye contact over the joy of ipad.

 Recently I was working at home on my computer late at night.
 My son wanted me to stop and play with him.
 Next thing I knew, my son pulled out that “greater than sign” and flashed it in my face.